Toodyay, Western Australia: Roads

 Toodyay is also the northern end of the Avon Historic Tourist Drive (Tourist Drive 254), which follows the Avon River to Beverley.

 Motor racing

 On 5 May 1947, a motor racing meeting took place, using the town's streets for the course.
 The circuit was in a clockwise direction, following the route Stirling Terrace (where the start and finish was located), Henry Street, Duke Street, Fiennes Street, Templar Lane and back to Stirling Terrace.
 The main race of the meeting was the 30 mi Toodyay Speed Classic, which was won by Syd Barker.
 A second meeting was planned for 17 November 1948, to coincide with the King's Birthday holiday, but the holiday was cancelled, as was the race meeting.

-Toodyay plays host to a leg of the Quit Targa West each year, normally on the Saturday of the event.
+Toodyay plays host to a leg of the Tarmac West each year, normally on the Saturday of the event.

 Waterways

 Toodyay is located on the Avon River, which runs through to the Swan River in Perth.
 The annual Avon Descent sees a range of crafts make their way downriver through Toodyay, from the starting point at Northam.